edcast/eddata-sdk/README.md

 This python based utility can be installed and run from a Unix or Windows environment.
 Below are the steps to install and run the utility.

 1. Install python3
-2.
+2. Install the python pre-req libraries using below command

-Install the python pre-req libraries for AWS using below command
+For AWS:
 ````
         pip3 install -r requirements.txt
 ````
-Install the python pre-req libraries for GCP using below command
+For GCP:
 ````
         pip3 install -r gcp_requirements.txt
 ````